Sementkovskaia/My_Projects/README.md

 # Titanic

-Analysis and prediction of survivors
+Analysis and prediction of survivors, link to Kaggle link https://www.kaggle.com/code/krtistinasement/survival-on-the-titanic-analysis-and-prediction

 This project was created for the Kaggle competition.
 The main goal is to predict which of the passengers survived and which did not.